octosavvi/ESPKey/README.md

 ### Build instructions
 Open in Arduino IDE and click Verify (or Upload if connected to UART).

+Launch src/publish.sh to generate ui-update.sh.
+When connected to ESPKey's web server, launch ui-update.sh to upload the files that make the web UI.

 ### Usage
 Check out [this great documentation](https://redteamtools.com/espkey) put together by Babak of Red Team Tools.